Are you looking for the best flushable cat litter and want to know more about natural litter alternatives?

 Flushable cat litter uses natural enzymes and ingredients for odor control.
 It reduces the chances of allergic reactions in humans and pets alike.

-Last but not least, flushable cat litter is more convenient than an ordinary one.
+Last but not least, flushable cat litter is more convenient than ordinary cat litter.

 You scoop the clumps and flush them down the toilet instead of wondering where to throw bags upon bags of litter.

 Moreover, flushable litter is a lifesaver for people who don’t have easy access to outdoor trash units.

 Unfortunately, flushable litter has a few disadvantages.
 You have to keep them in mind before you decide to switch litters and go eco-friendly.

 Unfortunately, cats can be fussy about the type of litter they like to use, and flushable litter has a different texture than bentonite clay.